CHICAGO – The Chicago Bulls thought they were finally getting their whole team back together for the final stretch.

 Anthony came up big again for the Knicks after scoring a season-high 43 and hitting the go-ahead 3 in overtime on Sunday, but New York got pounded on the boards 51-33.

 The Bulls outscored the Knicks 25-5 on second-chance points and cut down on the turnovers, finishing with 12 after committing 20 in the previous game.

 "We got outrebounded," Anthony said.
 "They beat us on the boards.
 I got two rebounds.
 I've got to do better than that."

 Then again, as Tyson Chandler said, Anthony was the "one bright spot" for New York.
 Chandler did have 15 rebounds, but otherwise, it was a mismatch on the glass.

 "That's kind of their game," he said.
 "They attack the basket.
 They get you out of position and then the big guys come and crash the boards.
 We didn't do a good job of boxing out."

 Deng had 10 rebounds and hit 3 of 6 3-pointers while trying to contain Anthony.
 Korver was 3 of 5 from long range and had 11 points in the fourth quarter.

-The Knicks got within 53-50 early in the third, but Hamilton answered with a 20-footer and two free throws.
+The Knicks got to 53-50 early in the quarter, but Hamilton answered with a 20-footer and two free throws.
 Deng then made a 3 to make it a 10-point game, and the Bulls stayed in control after that.